mixmaxhq/csrf-request-tester/README.md

 to succeed too.
 Preventing server-side request forgery is out of scope for this exercise (that can be handled using server-to-server authentication).

+#### Bonus

-_Bonus goal_: document your solution in the form of automated tests on cors-gate's repo.
+Document your solution in the form of automated tests on cors-gate's repo.